annkainova/cocktails/README.md

    `npm install`

 4. Run the application:
-   `npm start`
+   `npm run dev`
-   The app will be available at http://localhost:3000.
+   The app will be available at http://localhost:5173/

 ## Usage